desktopofsamuel/portfolio-v1/src/blogs/2018-09-07 Building Gatsby With Mutliple Post Type/index.md

 ##7.
 Make sure other functions will not mix up in different post types

 Last but not least, we'll need to double check if functions like tags, prev/next will mix up both post type.

-All of these posts should separated under the two post type.
-I'm still figuring out how to do that.
+I'm still working on this part.
 Will update soon.
+Meanwhile, feel free to share your ways of creating your own personal site using Gatsby.
+Please let me know if there are any better ways to do so.